Piazza del Popolo

-Once home to the embassy of the Republic of Venice, the piazza is the central hub of the city where several roads intersect, reflecting its true heritage having been built by the Venetian Cardinal – Pietro Barbo.
+Once home to the Republic of Venice’s embassy, the piazza is the city’s central hub.
+Several roads intersect, reflecting its true heritage having been built by the Venetian Cardinal – Pietro Barbo.

 Beyond the piazza lies the Roman Forum.
 Day-to-day life continued unabated for centuries with many a triumphal procession, public speech, gladiatorial march, or political campaign run in its surroundings.

 Together with the Colosseum, the rich archaeological site now attracts upwards of 4.5 million sightseers a year.

 The 72 AD amphitheater held crowds of up to 80,000 locals baying for blood during gladiatorial spectacles, as the man fought beast to the delight of thousands.
 Perhaps the most striking of engineering feats in the entire country, the splendidly illuminated Colosseum, is on the top of the list of our Rome by night experiences.

 As if you haven’t had your fill of Italian delights, the tour ends in a typical Italian restaurant where guests can indulge in the finest of local cuisine.
 Enjoy a starter, main course, and dessert to round off the perfect evening.

 Enjoy your meal!